FPGAOL-CE/fpgaol-caas-backend/README.md

 #### How to run this project

-Install Docker, `docker pull regymm/symbiflow`
+`docker pull regymm/symbiflow`
-Or build from scratch at https://github.com/FPGAOL-CE/osstoolchain-docker-things
+Or build from scratch according to https://github.com/FPGAOL-CE/osstoolchain-docker-things .
+The image is around 20 GB.

-Install python tornado.

-`mkdir jobs`
+`pip install tornado aiofiles`

-`uuidgen > token`
+`uuidgen > token` For management panel access http://127.0.0.1:18888/jobs?token=uuid_in_token_file.

-`python server.py`

-Default port 18888.
+`python server.py` For some reason, nohup or setsid launch have problems.
+Tmux is recommended for keeping server alive.

+Then check at http://127.0.0.1:18888.
+To serve frontend and backend together, you can overwrite the `page/` files using the built frontend(`dist/` from `fpgaol-caas-frontend`).